andandersson/web-Tictactoe/README.md

 **General**

 This is a hobbyproject with the classic game tictactoe.
 It is a pure frontend-project without any server, the purpose was to practice basics of webdevelopment without any external frameworks.
-Two players areplaying against each other on the same computer, the game is started by clicing on a square.
+Two players are playing against each other on the same computer, the game is started by clicking on a square.

 **Tools**